 In the park itself many of the mounds were damaged and destroyed by the building of motels, cabins and the like as Devil’s Lake became a popular tourism destination.
-With the building of first cabins and a hotel the mounds were cut up or removed all together.
 The mounds that survived were between buildings and on property lines and were luckily left largely undisturbed.
 Over time an interest in the mounds began really take hold and in the 1920’s mapping and study of the mounds began in earnest.
 As interest increased preservation began to become a priority.
 By that point, time and man had eroded the mounds almost beyond recognition so that only through survey records and historic examples, the mounds could be rebuilt to what is believed to be closest to their original appearance.
 These rebuilt mounds are what you see today.

 Today the Mounds of Devil’s Lake receive visitors from time to time who hold them sacred and who find solace near them.
 We were told of a story by park staff that several years ago two Native American women drove down from Minnesota to worship at the effigy mounds.
 They were appalled to see children playing on the mounds and told the park staffer how sacred the mounds were to them.
 In reply it was explained how the mounds had been rebuilt and that although Native Americans hold them sacred, most visitors to the park today know little about them.
 We hope this will not always be true.

 Today the mounds are at Devil’s Lake State Park are covered in native grasses to protect them from further erosion and from people walking on them.
-Even this has been controversial, but it does seem to keep most people off of the mounds.
+Even this has been controversial, and you’ll often see paths where people walk over the mounds regardless.

 We urge you to learn more about the mounds and the native history of the park.
 Please tread lightly and be respectful of the mounds and their place in our history.
 To learn more visit the Nature Center on the North Shore of the park.
 We think you will be amazed by the human and geological history of Devil’s Lake.